5 Signs You Need a Flat Roof Replacement

 Flat Roof Replacement Is Time-Sensitive

-Whether you have puddles accumulating, cracks, bubbles, or simply an old roof (20-25 years), schedule your flat roof replacement as soon as these issues are discovered.
+Whether you have puddles accumulating, cracks, bubbles, or simply an old roof (20-25 years), schedule your flat roof replacement from Lanes Contracting as soon as these issues are discovered.
 If moisture is seeping into the building, it’s going to cause you more expensive damage and harmful mold.

 Look for leaves and debris piling up at the lowest points.
 Also, check around for mold and mildew.
 Remember to have your flat roof inspected twice a year.